 Web Service

 Article 13 of the EES regulations states that a Web Service will be provided for Third Country Nationals to check their remaining stay which includes providing an OK/NOT OK answer, as well as the information on the remaining authorised stay.
+This will not be operational until after EES fully launches (April 2026).

 Warning